 ~Consider buying a big bouquet of carnations or other flowers, and tie a bow around each stem.
 Hand them out to friends, coworkers, and total strangers.
 It’s a sweet and inexpensive way to be someone’s Valentine.

 ~Roses are generally reserved for romantic love.
 If you’re giving a flower (or a bouquet) to a friend, use a different type of flower or a mix of roses with other flowers.

-~Flowers are equally lovely gifts for men as they are for women.
-Let the florists know they’re for your guy, and they’ll make up a “manly” arrangement of foliage.
+~Flowers are equally sweet gifts for men as they are for women.
+Let the florist know they’re for your guy, and they’ll make up a “manly” arrangement of foliage.

 ~Have the flowers sent to work.
-She wants to enjoy seeing them all day.
+That way, the person can enjoy seeing them all day.
 Plus, it’s fun when other people ask who they’re from and compliment about how pretty they are.
-For bonus points, deliver the flowers to her personally!
-It will be a quick visit so you interrupt the office work flow as little as possible.
-But it will be the BEST five minutes of her work day.
-Be careful of public displays of affection in offices.
-You can sneak a quick kiss as she walks you to the door or to your car, or you can quietly tell her that a kiss is forthcoming this evening.
-Sweet anticipation.
+For bonus points, deliver the flowers personally!
+Make it a quick visit so you interrupt the office work flow as little as possible.
+But it will be the BEST five minutes of the person’s work day.
+Be careful of public displays of affection at someone’s workplace.
+If you want, you can share with the person that a kiss is forthcoming this evening.
+Sweet anticipation!

 ~Ask what her favorite flowers are.
 If they’re roses, fine.
 If she thinks roses are OK but tulips or hydrangeas are the most beautiful flowers on Earth, buy her tulips or hydrangeas.
 They’re now your own private language of love!